wavefrontHQ/docs/pages/doc/dashboards_variables.md

 Click **Save** to save the dashboard and the dashboard variable.

 To use a simple dashboard variable:
-1. Give the variable a value from the Variables section of the dashboard.
+1. Give the variable a value from the Variables section of the dashboard in one of these ways:
-  1. Edit the dashboard to make a permanent change.
+  * To make a permanent change, edit the dashboard.
-  2. Click the value in the dashboard's Variables section and replace the existing value for a temporary change.
+  * To make a temporary change, specify the value in the dashboard's Variables section.
-2. In your query or queries, enter the string of text that you'd like to replace.
+2. In your query or queries, use the variable where you'd like to use the string of text.

 <span id="list"></span>

 ## List Dashboard Variables

-A *list dashboard variable* maps a variable label to a list of labels and values.
-These variables allow users to set a list of values to choose from.
+A list dashboard variable maps a variable label to a list of labels and values.
+List variables allow you to present users with a list of values to choose from.

 For example:
 1. Suppose that sources located in Availability Zone 1 are production and Availability Zone 2 are development.
-2. You can define a list variable `environment` with label **Datacenter** with options  **Production** and **Development**.
+2. You can define a list variable with:
-3. Users can use the `{environment}` variable in queries, and pick **Production** or **Development**.
+   * name: **environment**
+   * label **Datacenter**
+   * options  **Production** and **Development**
+3. Users can:
+  1. Use the variable as `${environment}`  in queries
+  2. Pick **Production** or **Development** from the Variables section at the top of the dashboard.
 Wavefront maps to the correct availability zone, and users don't have to know the underlying information.

 To create a list dashboard variable:
 1. Enter a variable name (case sensitive) and a label.
 We suggest keeping the variable name short.